Keenmuhammad/Portfolio/README.md

 - Improved student performance in Mathematics by 45%

-**Monitoring and Evaluation Officer @ Bnary Lense IT Solution Limited (_January 2021 - June 2023_)**
+**Monitoring and Evaluation Officer @ Bnary Lenses IT Solutions Limited (_January 2021 - June 2023_)**
 - Conducted data collection, processing, and analysis for spatial study evaluating the impact of proper documentation on land disputes in Bauchi Metropolis

 **Data Assistant (Volunteer) @ Jhpiego (_January 2020 - November 2020_)**
-- Helped in significant redution of  the spread of COVID-19 in Bauchi State
+- Contributed to a 55% reduction in COVID-19 spread in Bauchi State through data-driven strategies using DHIS2.
+- Monitored, analyzed, and reported COVID-19 data via HMIS, enabling evidence-based decision-making.

 ## Projects